15+ Best Things to Do in Isla Mujeres, Mexico’s Laid-Back Island Paradise

 The Ultimate Mexico & Central America Packing List

-Travel Insurance — We don’t ever suggest traveling without insurance–anything can happen, and this is definitely a case of better safe than sorry.
+Travel Insurance — We don’t ever recommend traveling without insurance.
+Anything can happen, and this is definitely a case of better safe than sorry.

 Traveling to Mexico is generally safe, of course, but it also likely involves stepping outside your comfort zone and trying out new adventures in a foreign land… where you may or may not speak the language.